 Another important point to consider is that business apps will always need to be integrated with some existing web or desktop-based systems that are deployed across the enterprise.
 This is not always the case with consumer apps that often just sync your data to the cloud for backup but otherwise, are not limited by any legacy systems.

-Speaking of the app architecture, enterprise apps are usually more complex than consumer-centric apps, because of security requirements and integration with legacy solutions.
-This consequently increases the overall budget for enterprise mobile app development.
+Speaking of the app architecture, enterprise apps are usually more complex than consumer-centric, because of security requirements and integration with legacy solutions.
+This consequently increases the overall budget for business-related mobile app development.

 5. Apps Monetization

 Consumer apps generate profit by offering in-app purchases, displaying ads, and selling stuff (as in m-commerce cases).
-Some consumer apps help establish brand awareness and fulfill similar marketing tasks.
+Some of them help establish brand awareness and fulfill similar marketing tasks.

 How would you measure John’s ability to update the CRM on the go after a phone call with a client, so that the lead can proceed further down the sales pipe in the system?
 Simply said, businesses do not need to monetize their enterprise apps.